cxumol/promptmask/README.md

 The core principle is to use a trusted (local) model as a "privacy filter" for a powerful, remote model.
 The process is fully automated.

 ![promptmask-workflow-digram](docs/assets/promptmask-workflow-digram.png)

+I wrote a blog post with more details on the why and how: [How Not to Give AI Companies Your Secrets](https://xirtam.cxumol.com/promptmask-how-not-give-ai-secrets/)

 ## Quickstart